 All other individual forms and schedules related to specific tax situations can be found on CT.gov, the website of the Connecticut Department of Revenue Services (DRS).

-To e-file for free through Connecticut's online service, visit the Taxpayer Service Center (TSC-IND), Connecticut's one-stop filing center for taxpayers.
+To e-file for free through Connecticut's new online service, myconneCT, Connecticut's one-stop filing center for taxpayers.

 What Is the Tax Rate in Connecticut?

 Connecticut has a tiered tax structure with seven tax brackets, ranging from 3 percent to 6.99 percent, depending on an individual's total taxable income:

 - 3.0 percent for singles in the $0 and $10,000 range or those filing joint/head of household in the $0 to $20,000 range

 - 5.0 percent for singles in the $10,001 to $50,000 range or those filing joint/head of household in the $20,001 to $100,000 range

 - 5.5 percent for singles in the $50,001 to $100,000 range or those filing joint/head of household in the $100,001 to $200,000 range

 - 6.0 percent for singles in the $100,001 to $200,000 range or those filing joint/head of household in the $200,001 to $400,000 range